What is a Widowmaker Heart Attack?

 • Age – men aged 45 years and older and women aged 55 years and older are at higher risk

 A CAC scan uses a CT scan to provide pictures of your heart’s arteries and calculates calcium deposits present in the heart.
-A higher calcium score may indicate a plaque buildup and an increased risk for a heart attack.
+Is there a widowmaker calcium score?
+Not definitively, but a higher calcium score may indicate a plaque buildup and an increased risk for a heart attack.
 If significant plaque buildup is found in the LAD, then this may indicate the potential for a widowmaker heart attack.

 A great number of different food patterns like a plant-based diet or Mediterranean diet can be protective against a widowmaker heart attack.
 At the root of all things, a heart-healthy diet is one that is well-balanced in macronutrients, micronutrients, and therapeutic foods to help your heart work optimally.

 Research shows that high-quality diets consisting of a variety of foods significantly reduce the risk of heart disease.
-Beyond providing vitamins, minerals, and macronutrients, various foods have compounds that give additional health benefits.
-7
+Beyond providing vitamins, minerals, and macronutrients, various foods have compounds that give additional health benefits

 For instance, plant polyphenols are phytochemicals that can support healthy blood vessels, normal cholesterol levels, and protect against inflammation.
-Some examples of polyphenols that have been well-studied for their impact on heart health include resveratrol in blueberries, epigallocatechin gallate (EGCG) from tea, curcumin found in turmeric, and quercetin.8
+Some examples of polyphenols that have been well-studied for their impact on heart health include resveratrol in black grapes, epigallocatechin gallate (EGCG) from tea, curcumin in turmeric, and quercetin in red onions.

 Plant sterols and stanols are plant substances that are structurally similar to cholesterol.
-They are effective for managing cholesterol levels due to their ability to inhibit the absorption of cholesterol by the body.9
+They are effective for managing cholesterol levels due to their ability to inhibit the absorption of cholesterol by the body.

 Phytoestrogens like lignans and isoflavones from flaxseed and soy, respectively, can also protect women from cardiovascular disease.
-10
+They have antioxidant and anti-inflammatory benefits, may help lower high cholesterol, improve endothelial health, and support hormonal balance.

 Exercise

 Regular exercise can support the flexibility of your arteries and reduce the risk of atherosclerosis.
-Current guidelines recommend that healthy adults get 150 minutes of moderate-intensity exercise weekly.
+Current guidelines recommend that healthy adults get at least 150-300 minutes of moderate- to vigorous-intensity exercise weekly plus strength training twice a week.

 Medication